No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

 Celebrating the surfer dude and dudette in all of us; songs include “I Get Around,” “Fun, Fun, Fun,” “In My Room” and “California Girls.”

-This is a unique, lively big-band version of this sweet old classic.
+How about a unique, lively version of this sweet old classic?
 Hard for you to picture?
-Well, take it out for a test . . . drift.
+This is how the Ohio State marching band — the Best Damn Band in the Land — interprets the song.
+So take it out for a test . . . march.

 This piece is suitable for… um, that rare occasion when it is just the perfect thing…

-A slightly risque song, it makes for much merriment.
-You can probably guess the double entendre.
+A slightly risque country song, this tune makes for much merriment.
+You can probably guess the double entendre—and your audiences will have great fun with it!

 Step on the gas with this vintage Carl Perkins/Elvis Presley tune.